Bedrock Energistics Core is in beta. Minor updates may contain breaking changes. See Versioning for more information.

 handlers: {

-// It can take an argument for the `DimensionLocation` of the machine.
+// modify the UI of the machine.

 },